music is not always participatory

 In March 2020, not even music could do that.
-Just after the world ground to a halt, Black found himself in receipt of a large working grant from the Danish Arts Foundation.
-He had the means to compose, and the lockdown would give him a motive for the specific project he set his mind to.
+Just after the world ground to a halt, Black found themselves in receipt of a large working grant from the Danish Arts Foundation.
+They had the means to compose, and the lockdown would give them a motive for the specific project they set their mind to.

-This recording is what he produced – an album bound by restriction and that flirts with failure, but delivers powerfully on the fundamentals of art and expression.
+This recording is what they produced – an album bound by restriction and that flirts with failure, but delivers powerfully on the fundamentals of art and expression.

 James Black was born in the southwest of England.
-After four years in the Music Department at Oxford University, he entered the Royal Danish Academy of Music in Copenhagen, presenting his graduation concert in 2018.
+After four years in the Music Department at Oxford University, they entered the Royal Danish Academy of Music in Copenhagen, presenting their graduation concert in 2018.
 A year earlier, Athelas Sinfonietta Copenhagen had given the first performance of Black’s ‘Raus’ at Tivoli Concert Hall – a score in which elements of noise music are shunted-up against the innocence of schoolroom recorders, the purity of folksong and the directionless mania of computer-game music.
-Black appeared with the orchestra on stage, standing behind his Casio keyboard in a white tuxedo.
+Black appeared with the orchestra on stage, standing behind their Casio keyboard in a white tuxedo.

 ‘The idea of combining things that don’t really have anything to do with one another – getting them to talk to each other in strange ways – is something I’m quite obsessed with’, says Black.
 There is plenty of that in ‘Music is Not Always Participatory’, much of which was created on the same Casio keyboard but this time almost entirely alone.
 There are, however, two guests spots: music is not always participatory, but here it’s not always un-participatory either.

 Otherwise, the album represents a series of departures for Black.
 It is not notated and was realized almost entirely via electroacoustic means (‘I had not made a “track” until this album’, Black says).
 From a composer who thrives on collaboration – for whom the performance of music is usually an overtly participatory, communal event – it represents another shift.
-Working alone on a solo album was a chance ‘to create an object, frozen time, an impenetrable bubble’, he says.
-While his teachers at the Academy encouraged him to strip down, remove and subtract, here Black sought ‘to do the most, make it excessive and gaudy – too much, in fact, to the extent that I ended up taking things away to find how much of “the most” was actually appropriate’.
+Working alone on a solo album was a chance ‘to create an object, frozen time, an impenetrable bubble’, they say.
+While their teachers at the Academy encouraged them to strip down, remove and subtract, here Black sought ‘to do the most, make it excessive and gaudy – too much, in fact, to the extent that I ended up taking things away to find how much of “the most” was actually appropriate’.

 More recognizably, ‘Music is Not Always Participatory’ has a long-form structure that rises and falls.
 It even ends, like ‘Raus’ and other pieces from the same source, with an emancipatory song – in this case, a Schubert Impromptu that offers one of two essential Black cameos.
 The rest of the music is festooned with Black’s musical fingerprints – Roman Catholic hymnody, computer game music, ‘a kind of techno-pagan trash-folk that treats all of its sources with reverence and respect’.